Servings: 4 Total time: 40 minutes Difficulty: beginner

 Preparation

-1. Cooking fish and potatoes: Peel and cook the potatoes in boiling salted water until tender.
-Drain them and reserve.
-Meanwhile, poach the fish fillets in a pan of lightly salted water for about 8 to 10 minutes, until the fish is cooked through.
-Drain and roughly crumble it using a fork.
+1. Cooking the fish and potatoes: Peel and cook the potatoes in boiling salted water until tender.
+Drain and set aside.
+Meanwhile, poach the fish fillets in a pan of lightly salted water for about 8 to 10 minutes, until cooked through.
+Drain and flake coarsely with a fork.

-2. To prepare the onions: In a large skillet, melt the butter over medium heat.
-Add the chopped onion and fry until it becomes translucent.
+2. Preparing the onions: In a large pan, melt the butter over medium heat.
+Add the sliced onion and sauté until translucent.

-3. Preparation of the béchamel: Sprinkle the onions with cornstarch and mix well to combine.
-Then add the milk gradually, stirring constantly to avoid lumps.
+3. To prepare the béchamel sauce: Sprinkle the onions with cornstarch and mix well to bind them together.
+Then gradually add the milk, stirring constantly to avoid lumps.
 Continue stirring until the sauce thickens.

-4. Assembling the Plokkfiskur: Add the crumbled fish and the cooked potatoes to the béchamel sauce.
+4. To assemble the Plokkfiskur: Stir the flaked fish and cooked potatoes into the béchamel sauce.
 Mix gently to coat the ingredients well without breaking them.
 Season with salt and pepper to taste.

-5. Serve: Garnish with chopped fresh parsley before serving hot.
+5. To serve: Garnish with fresh chopped parsley before serving hot.

 Note

-You can add a little grated cheese or a spoonful of mustard to this dish to slightly enhance the flavor.
+You can add some grated cheese or a spoonful of mustard to this dish to slightly enhance the flavor.

 Keywords: Plokkfiskur, gluten-free cod gratin